๐ณ๐ฎ Nicaragua

 There are currently 2 active travel advisories for Nicaragua.

-The most recent advisory was issued 14 days ago by ๐จ๐ฆ, which recommended Increased Caution.
+The most recent advisory was issued about 1 month ago by ๐จ๐ฆ, which recommended Increased Caution.

 Increased Caution